gethinode/mod-bootstrap/README.md

 ### Vendor files

 Hugo uses Go Modules under the hood.
 The top-level `/vendor` directory has a special meaning and is deleted from the release bundle after downloading.
-Unfortunately the algorithm is a bit too agressive and removes the `scss/modules/bootstrap/vendor` from the Bootstrap repository too.
+Unfortunately the algorithm is a bit too aggressive and removes the `scss/modules/bootstrap/vendor` from the Bootstrap repository too.

 This modules uses a workaround to mount the folder from the project itself.
 The concerned file `_rfs.scss` is copied from the npm release assets by running the npm script `update:vendor:step1`.
 See https://github.com/gohugoio/hugo/issues/6945 for more details.